-Tracing our core beliefs and practices back to the teachings of Martin Luther (1483-1546), Lutheranism is on the oldest Protestant demonimations.
+Tracing our core beliefs and practices back to the teachings of Martin Luther (1483-1546), Lutheranism is one of the oldest Protestant denominations.

 Though his initial intention was only to reform in the Roman Catholic Church, Rome held that the office of Pope had been established by Jesus Christ and that the Pope served as Christ's vicar, or representative, on earth.
 Therefore the church rejected any attempts to limit the role of the Pope or cardinals.

 As Lutheranism evolved, some Roman Catholic customs were retained, such as the wearing of vestments, having an altar, and the use of candles and statues.
 However, Luther's major departures from Roman Catholic doctrine were based on the following beliefs:

 Luther maintained that salvation comes by grace through faith alone, not by works and sacraments.
 This key doctrine of justification represents the major difference between Lutheranism and Catholicism.
 Luther held that works such as fasting, pilgrimages, novenas, indulgences, and masses of special intention play no part in salvation.

 Luther believed that salvation is available to all humans through the redeeming work of Christ.

 Luther believed each individual has the right to reach God through Scripture with a responsibility to God alone.
 It is not necessary for a priest to mediate.
 This "priesthood of all believers" was a radical change from Catholic doctrine.